 Students must provide current copies, or screen shot proof, of all RN licenses to the MSNA Staff Assistant.
 Licenses will be maintained in each student's official file.
 Students whose license expires during clinical rotation will be immediately removed from the clinical site until such time as the license(s) are made current and copies, or screen shots, are furnished to the MSNA Staff Assistant.
-Lost time due to an expired license must be made up after obtaining a current license and may result in disciplinary action and/or delay graduation.
+Lost time due to an expired license or due to one that has not be granted yet must be made up after obtaining a current license and may result in disciplinary action and/or delay graduation.
 Students must also maintain current ACLS/BLS/PALS certifications.